 2015: OUR GOAL

 Over the past two years we have been pilotting the Studio-Live project and we are now ready to go to the next stage.
-With the funds raised we aim to set up a permanent community training centre in the smallest camp of Boujdour and also take steps to build a second centre in the Ausserd camp.
+With the funds raised we aim to set up two permanent community run training centres, one in the smallest camp of Boujdour and a second centre in the Ausserd camp.
 This camp is known for having lots of great musicians.
 At the moment they have virtually no access to good music resources and because of distances we don’t have any students training as sound engineers from this camp.
 (The start-line for those doing the 21km race.)
 These funds would enable us to:

-a) build the centre from scratch and soundproof it
+a) build the centres from scratch and soundproof them

-b) equip it with professional sound and recording equipment
+b) equip with professional sound and recording equipment

 c) give three training workshop in a year’s period and

 d) provide salaries for a Saharawi coordinator and administrator as well as award 6 small training bursaries for the students.

 So as you can see running for us will make a vital difference to us achieving this goal!